An abstract effective convergence theorem for stochastic processes, with applications to stochastic approximation: Introduction

 \section{Introduction}

 Stochastic approximation methods are fundamental to modern science, with applications in optimization, statistics, machine learning, control theory, and many other areas.
-Accordingly, a rich mathematical theory on stochastic approximation has been developed, some of the most useful results being general convergence theorems that can be used to guarantee good asymptotic behaviour for large classes of approximation methods.

-Several of the most important abstract convergence results for stochastic approximation utilise \emph{supermartingale convergence} (as embodied by the famous Robbins-Siegmund theorem \cite{robbins-siegmund:71:lemma}), or similar abstract descent properties (as in Dvoretzky's convergence theorem \cite{dvoretsky:56:stochastic}), along with the closely related phenomenon of \emph{stochastic quasi-Fej\'er monotonicity} \cite{CP2015,Erm1969}.
-Each of these represents, in a slightly different guise, a formal perspective on the strategy for proving convergence that exploits the fact that for many stochastic algorithms, the distance of the iterates from a target point decreases in some way, where here both the notion of \emph{distance} and \emph{decreasing} are rather general and can take various forms.
-The power and broad applicability of supermartingale convergence and quasi-Fej\'er monotonicity has been recently surveyed in \cite{franci-grammatico:convergence:survey:22}, and there exists a large body of literature where these methods are applied in concrete scenarios, either explicitly or (even more commonly) implicitly.

-Aside from their general utility, abstract convergence theorems take on additional significance in that they give insight into the relationship between different stochastic algorithms and can therefore guide the development of new methods.
-Even more interestingly, \emph{strengthenings} of abstract theorems with, for example, quantitative information, propagate down to the many concrete methods whose convergence has been established using those theorems, providing new insights and results for both well-known and newly discovered stochastic algorithms.\\
+Accordingly, a vast array of methods have been studied across different settings and under various conditions, resulting in thousands of convergence proofs for stochastic algorithms.
+Underneath those many proofs lie a relatively small number of powerful techniques. and in can be extremely useful to isolate those techniques in the form of abstract, unified convergence theorems.
+Such results are significant in that they help us better understand the relationship between different stochastic algorithms and can therefore guide the development of new methods.
+Even more interestingly, \emph{strengthenings} of abstract theorems with, for example, quantitative information, propagate down to the many concrete methods whose convergence has been established using those theorems, providing new insights and results for both well-known and newly discovered stochastic algorithms.

-This paper is concerned with abstract convergence results of this type for stochastic algorithms, and in particular their quantitative aspects.
-Concretely, we develop new abstract convergence theorems and strengthen existing ones, before demonstrating the applicability of these results across the field of stochastic optimization.